feathersui/feathersui-website/docs/haxe-openfl/stack-navigator.md

 navigator.addItem(item);
 ```

-The first argument is a unique identifier for the view, which can be referenced later when defining [navigation](#navigation) actions.
+The first argument passed to [`StackItem.withClass()`](https://api.feathersui.com/current/feathers/controls/navigators/StackItem.html#withClass) is a unique identifier for the view, which can be referenced later when defining [navigation](#navigation) actions.
+The second argument is the `HelloView` class from earlier.
+The navigator will automatically create an instance of this class when the view needs to be shown.

 > The [`StackItem`](https://api.feathersui.com/current/feathers/controls/navigators/StackItem.html) class defines three static functions for creating items.
 >